 But as the SERP has evolved, we’ve seen new elements added to the top of page one.
 Now, to get to the top of Google search results you’d be a fool to ignore the only target more elusive than ranking #1: the answer box.

 What is Google’s Answer Box?

 In 2015, Google introduced a new rich featured snippet to their SERP results: the answer box.
-The answer box is meant to provide quick and easy answers to questions by featuring a snippet of information from one of the pieces of content on page one (not necessarily the content ranking #1) in a box at the very top of the SERP, above even the organically ranking page results.
+Google’s answer box is a box at the top of the SERP that provides quick and easy answers to questions by featuring a snippet of information from one of the pieces of content on page one.
+Content in an answer box does not necessarily from the first result on the page but from the result which Google finds answers the question best.
+Answers are featured in a box at the very top of the SERP, above the result ranked 1st organically.
 In the three years since it debuted on the SERP, the answer box has become a top target for SEOs.
-That’s not suprising, because content featured in the answer box has the highest CTR of any piece of content on the SERP.
+That’s not surprising, because content featured in the answer box has the highest CTR of any piece of content on the SERP.